-$$F'L = -\rho U\Gamma \tag{5.30}$$
+$$F'{L} = -\rho U\Gamma \tag{5.30}$$

 A few things should be stated about this result.
 First, recall that the viscous force is not included so this is only due to the pressure distribution.
 Also, when the circulation is zero there is no lift force (there is still a buoyancy force however).
 We can conclude that the circulation provides the means to create asymmetric conditions around the circle so that a net pressure force occurs.
-This expression is often called the Kutta-Joukowsky Law who showed this equation to hold for other shapes as well, and is often used in aerodynamics to determine the lift force on two dimensional airfoils based on the circulation results in a downward force, and a clockwise rotation results in a upward force for flow along the positive x_1 axis.
+This expression is often called the Kutta-Joukowsky Law who showed this equation to hold for other shapes as well, and is often used in aerodynamics to determine the lift force on two dimensional airfoils based on the circulation associated with the flow around the wing.
+The sign convention is such that a counterclockwise rotation results in a downward force, and a clockwise rotation results in a upward force for flow along the positive x_1 axis.
 It is surprisingly accurate for real flows considering the restrictions on its application.
 This tends to indicate that viscous forces are small at best.
 It is only accurate for flows that have not separated from the object surface.
 We will discuss separation when we get into viscous flow affects.